-The du Legal Standard ration of a traffic stop is determined by these factors: Name of the last o Once the stop is made, you must diligently pursue the reason for the traffic stop; Unrelated questioning must not measurably extend the stop unless additional reasonable suspicion or probable cause develops.
+Legal Standard The duration of a traffic stop is determined by these factors: Once the stop is made, you must diligently pursue the reason for the traffic stop; Unrelated questioning must not measurably extend the stop unless additional reasonable suspicion or probable cause develops.

-These cases represent binding authority from Alabama, the 11th Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Maryland, the 4th Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.